flyingluscas/laker/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

+**ATTENTION:** This package is no longer maintained, please see the new [BugNotifier](https://github.com/flyingluscas/Laravel-BugNotifier) package.

 Laker is a **Laravel 5.2/5.3** package to help you track down bugs.

 Laker catches all **exceptions** fired by Laravel and saves them on **Bitbucket** as **issues**.